Dec 1, 2022

 How a TFSA works

-This year, the annual amount that you can contribute to your TFSA is $6,000.
+For 2023, the annual amount that you can contribute to your TFSA is $6,500.
 Unused contribution room rolls over, so if you haven’t maxed out your contribution room in previous years, chances are you’ll have additional space.

 The money you put in a TFSA has already been taxed, so there’s no tax break at the time you contribute.
 But here’s where the “tax free” part comes in—when you withdraw your assets, none of the growth on your investments is taxed in any way.